-Plagiarism is defined as "the copying of the language, structure, ideas, and/or thoughts of another and passing off same as one's own, original work."
+Plagiarism is defined as "the copying of the language, structure, programming, computer code, ideas, and/or thoughts of another and passing off same as one's own, original work" (Virginia Tech Honor Code Constitution, www.honorsystem.vt.edu/?q=node/5).
 The violation, then, consists of both copying and misrepresenting the material in question.
 When a student places his or her name on any kind of work, he or she claims responsibility for the originality of the contents except for those parts that are specifically attributed to another or that are considered common knowledge.
-If a student has consulted any outside source, whether published or not, and has incorporated any of its "language, structure, ideas, and/or thoughts" into his or her work without acknowledging that source, he or she may be guilty of misrepresenting the work's originality.
-When paraphrasing material from an outside source, the student must change both the sentence structure and the vocabulary (where possible) in expressing the original material in his or own words.
-Any instance where the "language, structure, ideas, and/or thoughts" have been borrowed from another's work, paraphrased or not, without proper reference/citation, the act constitutes plagiarism on the part of the writer.
+If a student has consulted any outside source, whether published or not, and has incorporated any of its "language, structure, ideas, programming, computer code, and/ or thoughts" into his or her work without acknowledging that source, he or she may be guilty of misrepresenting the work's originality.
+When paraphrasing material from an outside source, the student must change both the sentence structure and the vocabulary (where possible) in expressing the original material in his or her own words.
+Any instance where the "language, structure, ideas, programming, computer code, and/or thoughts" have been borrowed from another's work, paraphrased or not, without proper reference/citation, the act constitutes plagiarism on the part of the writer.